AlexandreBelling/go-boojum/README.md

 # Go-boojum

+Boojum is an WIP protocol that aims at massively reducing the cost of zk verification on a blockchain through ZK-Snark proof aggregation.
-A demo implementation of ZK-SNARK aggregation
+A demo implementation of ZK-SNARK aggregation.

 ## Security